About The Pathway School

 A nonprofit special education school, Pathway builds academic, social, and life skills

-The Pathway School is a nonprofit special education school licensed by the Pennsylvania Department of Education.
-Founded in 1961, Pathway serves students with Autism Spectrum Disorder, Intellectual Disabilities, emotional disturbances, and other neurological impairments.
-Pathway’s programs are licensed by the Pennsylvania State Board of Private Academic Schools and approved by the Pennsylvania Bureau of Special Education to serve students ages 6–21.
+The Pathway School is a nonprofit special education approved private school (APS).
+Founded in 1961, Pathway serves students with autism spectrum disorder, intellectual disabilities, emotional disturbances, and other neurological impairments.
+Pathway’s programs are licensed by the Pennsylvania State Board of Private Academic Schools and approved by the Pennsylvania Bureau of Special Education to serve students ages 5–21, grades Kindergarten through 12+.

 Mission: Promote Success and Independence